pacoispaco/faststamps/stamp-catalogue-api/README.md

 You can then access the API locally at: http://127.0.0.1:8000.

 Unit tests are written with Pytest.
-The unit test program `test_api.py` runs the API on a different port than the default port, so you can have the API running as described above, and run the init tests at the same time.
 To run the unit tests:
 ```
 $ pytest -vs
 ```